0xSero/partisia-docs/docs/pbc-fundamentals/dictionary.md

 ### Smart Contracts

 A smart contract is a program you run on the blockchain.
 The conditions of the contract are present across the blockchain.
 This ensures that actions of the smart contract will happen only once, are trackable and irreversible.
 In this way a smart contract works independently, without any need for outside authority to facilitate the change in state.
 Effectively a smart contract can replace the trustee in a binding transaction.
 This makes smart contracts useful tool for auctions, voting and purchases.
 In addition to public layer actions on the blockchain, smart contracts can also be used to facilitate ZK computations on the private layer of PBC.
 Read more [here](../smart-contracts/what-is-a-smart-contract.md)

+### Stake/Staking

+If you want to be a node operator you are required to have a stake in the network.
+A stake is basically a deposit strengthening the security and user confidence of the network.
+The stake means that the node operator has something to lose should they try to cheat or damage the network.
+Staking requires that the node operator buys the required stake of MPC Tokens.
+Services have a hierarchy of cost and security as well as payment.
+Therefore, higher paid services require a higher stake.
+To acquire MPC Tokens go through this [contact page](https://kyc.partisiablockchain.com/).
+The current stake requirements are:

+- Reader Node is free, since it does not perform paid services
+- Baker Node 25,000 MPC Tokens
+- ZK Node 75,000 MPC Tokens
+- Oracle Node 250,000 MPC Tokens
+- Price Oracle Node 5,000 MPC Tokens

 ### Transactions